|Robert McDowell's Herbal Treatments - for People||

 * Treat with care when handling as it can be inflammatory for sensitive skin.

-* A weak tea can be used as an eye bath.
+* A weak tea can be taken internally and also used as an eye bath.

 * Strengthens blood vessels including those in the eye.